TWBug/GoldCardHenge/content/news/covid-19-announcement.en.md

 style: right
 ---
 # COVID-19 Announcement

+6/15

+**R.O.C.
+(Taiwan) overseas missions will halt the processing of all visa applications during Taiwan’s nationwide Level 3 epidemic alert.**

+All R.O.C.
+(Taiwan) overseas missions are halting the processing of all visa applications during the nationwide Level 3 epidemic alert (including the Passport Inspection Stage of the Gold Card).
+Entry has also been suspended for persons holding a valid Visitor Visa or Resident Visa.
+Foreign nationals requiring entry to Taiwan for emergencies or on humanitarian grounds, such as attending a funeral or visiting a critically ill family member, must receive special permission from the CECC before applying for a special entry permit visa from an R.O.C.
+(Taiwan) mission.

+The announcement of Bureau of Consular Affairs please refer to: <https://www.boca.gov.tw/cp-220-5081-c06dc-2.html>

+5/31

 In accordance with the CECC’s regulations, the Ministry of Foreign Affairs will halt the processing of all visa applications (including the passport inspection stage of the Gold Card).